practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 methods to the mail gem, and is what GOOS calls a *hidden dependency*.

-1. The `Newman::TestMailer` object is a singleton object, but it implements a constructor in order to maintain interface compatibility with `Newman::Mailer`.
+1. The `Newman::TestMailer` object is a singleton object, but it implements a fake constructor in order to maintain interface compatibility with `Newman::Mailer`.
 This is an example of how constraints from dependencies can spill over into client code.